jonhjelm/docs-and-training/service_implementation/basics_singularity.md

 GSS.

 **Important:** In your own recipes, you _always have to create these mountpoints_.
-If you don't, your image will _not_ work on the CloudFlow platform.
+If you don't, your image will _not_ work on the SemWES platform.

 Finally, the `%files` section of the recipe tells to copy the local folder `app`